-Should you buy the TP-Link Deco M5 or M4?
+TP-Link Deco M5 vs. Deco M4: Which should you buy?

 |2.4 GHz and 5 GHz

-All Deco products can work together as part of the same mesh, so if you already have one of these products you can make your decision on which one to get without worrying about compatibility.
+All Deco products can work together as part of the same mesh, so if you already have one of these products, you can make your decision on which one to get without worrying about compatibility.
 Both products feature two Ethernet ports so you can connect additional wired devices to your network.
-One port will be used for the connection to the modem on the primary unit.
+One port will be used to connect to the primary unit's modem.
 These routers can also be set up with an app available on Google's Play Store or Apple's App Store.

 Aesthetic network equipment